fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Do Principal Engineers Have The Same Coding Skills As Seniors?

+Yes, more often than not.
+The main difference is usually that the senior is mostly spending their time coding whereas for principal's they can have a range of tasks.
+Most of them involve leadership, meetings, planning and all the fun tasks you can think of that happens outside of the coding.

+In my experience it is usually the case that seniors who become principal's are placed in that role based on their experience and their social skills.
+You can think of the role as the closest thing you can get to being a manager without having any employees.
+For a lot of developers this is as high as you can get while still having the option to code on a regular basis.
+It is a bit of a borderland, you can leave the coding or keep parts of it depending on how the company views the role but from this point on you will start to drift away from coding so I urge you to not fall so out of touch that you forget that the coding is always relevant.

 ## Have You Worked As A Principal Engineer?

+Yes, for several years.
+The short story is that I started showing an aptitude for both the technical part of development and the social part.
+This combination is what usually is interesting for manager looking to promote developers to the principal level.

+Once I got the role I am happy to say that a lot of the time I spent learning how to speak in front of people, present my ideas and of course, the time I invested in learning about all manner of programming languages, tools and practice, payed of.
+Big time.

+In my experience the true desire of any IT organization is to find leaders who are true nerds about tech and who knows how to inspire other developers to follow their ideals.
+I will not go as far as to say that you need to create followers but you benefit a lot from knowing how to connect with people.
+If you combine strong soft skills with even stronger tech skills you have the perfect unit of a leader in software development.
+A person who can relate to the developers, champion topics that are important to them but at the same time understand how to talk to non technical stakeholders and build the needed trust and understanding.

+Being a principal engineer is like having one foot in each part of the development process.
+If you know your tech and you know how to connect with people, you will do well.
+At least if you ask me.

 ## What Is It Like Working As A Senior Software Developer?